Course of dealing: Predecessor provisions

+Restatement (Second) of Contracts

+Restatement (Second) of Contracts § 223 defines "course of dealing," outside the UCC context, as "a sequence of previous conduct between the parties to an agreement which is fairly to be regarded as establishing a common basis of understanding for interpreting their expressions and other conduct."
+As under § 1-303, such a course of dealing may give meaning to, or supplement and qualify, the parties' agreement.

 Even though, according to the parol evidence rule, words and terms in a writing intended to be the final expression of the agreement of the parties may not be contradicted by extrinsic evidence of a prior or contemporaneous agreement, extrinsic evidence in the form of course of dealing nonetheless may be used to explain or supplement the writing.
 An integration clause in a contract, stating that the parties intend the writing to be a complete and exclusive statement of the terms of the agreement does not suffice to negate the importance of course of dealing, "because these are such an integral part of the contract that they are not normally disclaimed by general language in the merger clause."

 Under the common law, extrinsic evidence such as course of dealing could be considered only if the written contract was ambiguous.
 By contrast, "Under the UCC, the lack of facial ambiguity in the contract language is basically irrelevant to whether extrinsic evidence ought to be considered by the court as an initial matter."

 Evidence of course of dealing will be disallowed, however, if it is "carefully negated" in the parties' contract by "specific and unequivocal" language.

+International sale of goods

+Article 9 of the United Nations Convention on Contracts for the International Sale of Goods (CISG) provides that the parties are bound by any usage to which they have agreed and by "any practices which they have established between themselves," and separately addresses trade usages of which the parties knew or ought to have known.
+As with the UCC, commentators distinguish a "practice established between the parties" under Article 9(1), which arises from the specific history between the contracting parties, from a trade usage under Article 9(2), which arises from custom within an industry generally.
+Some tribunals have required that the parties' relationship extend over some period of time, with the practice recurring across multiple prior transactions, before treating it as binding under Article 9(1).
+The UNIDROIT Principles of International Commercial Contracts contain a similarly structured provision in Article 1.8.